Ovechkin scores game-winner as Capitals sweep Devils 3-2

 Devils captain and top center Nico Hischier missed the game with an undisclosed upper body injury.
 He was bloodied in Saturday’s game when hit in the shield by a deflected shot with New Jersey on a third-period power play.
 The puck pushed the shield hard into his face.
 Coach Lindy Ruff said the injury was being evaluated Sunday.
 With Hischier out, Jack Hughes centered the top line and Zacha moved from left wing on the No. 1 line to the center on the second line.

 NOTES: Ovechkin is five points shy of 1,300. ...
 After calling up Samsonov, the Caps placed goaltender Craig Anderson on their taxi squad. ...
+Zacha extended his point streak to 10 games (four goals, eight assists).
+He is the 22nd player in franchise history to have a 10-game point streak or longer.
 New Jersey assigned D Connor Carrick from Binghamton (AHL) to the taxi squad. ...
 Washington F Evgeny Kuznetsov missed his second straight game with an upper body injury. ...
 Backstrom remains one assist shy of 700.

 UP NEXT